 Norfolk doesn’t have any huge theme parks like Disneyland, but there are a few smaller ones that are ideal for families.

-- Bewilderwood – When you visiting Bewilderwood, you are stepping inside the magical and enchanting children’s books by Tom Blofeld.
-Kids go in a boat ride across Scaaaary Lake, play dress up, get their faces painted, can build dens, cross Jungle Bridges, visit Treehouses, whiz down Wobbly Wires, solve the marvelous Muddle Maze, brave the slides, and more.
-In my opinion, I think Bewilderwood is a bit overpriced, but kids age 2-12 will love it.
-You can get a discount for booking online in advance here.
+When you visit BeWILDerwood, you are stepping inside the magical and enchanting children’s books by Tom Blofeld.
+Kids go in a boat ride across Scaaaary Lake, play dress up, get their faces painted, build dens, cross jungle bridges, visit treehouses, whiz down Wobbly Wires, solve the marvelous Muddle Maze, brave the slides, and more.

 It’s fun for kids to get out on a boat on the water.
 In Norfolk, you have several bodies of water to choose from including the North Sea, the Norfolk Broads, and more.
 You can always rent your own boat or kayak, but it might be less stressful to take a boat tour.
 Here are some kid-friendly options:

-- Boat Tour to see the Seals at Blakeney Point – The only way to visit England’s largest Grey Seal colony on Blakeney Point is by boat.
-Kids will enjoy the boat ride and be excited to see the seals.
-There are several boat tours that leave from from Morston Quay.
-See the different options here.
+The only way to visit England’s largest Grey Seal colony on Blakeney Point is by boat.
+Kids will enjoy the ride and be excited to see the seals.

 The town of Cromer is famous for its crabs.
 It’s fun to try and catch your own from the pier.
 If you plan to visit, be sure to check out our post about things to do in Cromer for more ideas of what to do while you are there.